ClaudioLutz/JobSearchAI/Documentation/System.md

     *   The top matches (up to `max_results`), including the evaluation details and the path to the CV used, are saved to timestamped JSON and Markdown files in the `job_matches/` directory.

 4.  **Motivation Letter Generation**:
-    *   User selects one or more matched jobs from the results page on the dashboard.
+    *   User selects one or more matched jobs from the results page on the dashboard, potentially selecting a specific CV via a dropdown.
-    *   The `Motivation Letter Generator` (`motivation_letter_generator.py`) retrieves the relevant CV summary and job details.
+    *   The `Motivation Letter Generator` (`motivation_letter_generator.py`) retrieves the relevant CV summary.
-    *   It attempts to get up-to-date job details using ScrapeGraph AI directly from the job URL, falling back to the pre-scraped data if necessary.
+    *   It attempts to get up-to-date job details using a **multi-step process**:
+        *   Tries extracting content from a specific iframe on the job page.
+        *   If no iframe, searches the page's HTML for direct PDF links and processes the first one found.
+        *   If no PDF link, checks if the job URL itself points directly to a PDF.
+        *   If a PDF is found (via link or direct URL), it extracts text using PyMuPDF, falling back to OCR (`easyocr`, if installed) for image-based PDFs.
+Extracted text is structured using OpenAI.
+        *   If direct methods fail, it falls back to searching the latest pre-scraped data file.
-    *   It uses OpenAI (`gpt-4.1`) with a detailed prompt (including CV summary and job details) to generate a personalized motivation letter, requesting a specific JSON structure.
+    *   It uses OpenAI (`gpt-4.1`) with a detailed prompt (including CV summary and the obtained job details) to generate a personalized motivation letter, requesting a specific JSON structure.
     *   The generated letter is saved as both JSON and HTML files in the `motivation_letters/` directory.
     *   The raw scraped job details used for generation are also saved to a separate JSON file (`_scraped_data.json`) in the same directory.